-The proposed Naidupeta Cluster comprises of the Naidupeta MPSEZ, IP-Naidupeta and IP-Attivaram.
-Environmental Clearance (EC) is applied individually for each component of the cluster.
-Naidupeta MPSEZ has received Environmental Clearance.
-For IP-Attivaram the environmental appraisal committee at MoEF&C has recommended the project for issuance of Environmental Clearance and hence orders in this regards are awaited.
-Whereas for IP-Naidupeta, the public hearing is scheduled on Sept 20, 2016 based on which the draft EIA report will be updated and submitted to MoEF&CC for seeking approval.
+- 13. The proposed Naidupeta Cluster comprises of the Naidupeta MPSEZ, IP-Naidupeta and IP-Attivaram.
+Environmental Clearance (EC) and Consent for Establishment (CFE) have been obtained from Ministry of Environment and Forest (MoEF), individually for each component of the cluster.
+Public hearing / consultations have been carried out as a part of the Environmental Clearance. - 14.
 Therefore as per ADB SPS, the subproject is classified as environmental Category B and does not require further Environmental Impact Assessment.